Privacy Policy

 e) Cookies

-If you wish to receive the newsletter offered on the website, we require an e-mail address from you as well as information that allows us to verify that you are the owner of the e-mail address provided and that you agree to receive the newsletter.
-Further data will not be collected or only on a voluntary basis.
-We use newsletter service providers to process the newsletter, which are described below.
+If you would like to receive our newsletter/press releases (hereinafter referred to as “newsletter”) offered on our website, we require your email address and information that allows us to verify that you are the owner of the email address provided and that you agree to receive the newsletter.
+Further data will not be collected or will only be collected on a voluntary basis.
+We use the following newsletter service provider to send out our newsletters:

 CleverReach

-Sending our newsletter with CleverReach enables us to analyze the behavior of newsletter recipients.
-Among other things, we can see how many recipients have opened the email containing the newsletter and how often various links in the newsletter are clicked.
-With the help of so-called conversion tracking, it can also be analyzed whether a predefined action (e.g. purchase of a product on this website) has taken place after clicking on the link in the newsletter.
-Further information on data analysis using CleverReach newsletters can be found at: https://www.cleverreach.com/de/funktionen/reporting-und-tracking/.
+Our newsletters sent via CleverReach enable us to analyze the behavior of newsletter recipients.
+Among other things, we can analyze how many recipients opened the newsletter message and how often which link in the newsletter was clicked.
+With the help of so-called conversion tracking, it is also possible to analyze whether a link is opened.
+This data is only stored in anonymized form.
+For more information on data analysis by CleverReach newsletters, please visit https://www.cleverreach.com/de/funktionen/reporting-und-tracking/

-After you unsubscribe from the newsletter distribution list, your e-mail address may be stored by us or the newsletter service provider in a blacklist if this is necessary to prevent future mailings.
-The data from the blacklist is used only for this purpose and not merged with other data.
-This serves both your interest and our interest in complying with the legal requirements when sending newsletters (legitimate interest within the meaning of Art.
-6 (1) lit. f GDPR).
-The storage in the blacklist is indefinite.
-You can object to the storage if your interests outweigh our legitimate interest.
+After you unsubscribe from the newsletter distribution list, your email address may be stored by us or the newsletter service provider in a blacklist if this is necessary to prevent future mailings.
+The data from the blacklist will only be used for this purpose and will not be merged with other data.
+This serves both your interests and our interests in complying with the legal requirements for sending newsletters (legitimate interest within the meaning of Art.
+6 para.
+1 lit. f GDPR).
+Storage in the blacklist is not limited in time.
+You can object to storage if your interests outweigh our legitimate interest.

 Data processing